daelvn/alfons/README.md

 #### basename

-Returns everything but the extension of a file
+Returns everything but the extension of a file.

 #### extension

 Returns only the extension of a file without the dot.

+#### filename

+Returns only the filename without extension and parent path. `/home/daelvn/test.txt` becomes `test`.

 #### git